bitsongofficial/delegation-program/README.md

 * Maximum commission is 10%.
 * A validator must be live on mainnet for at least 1 month (active or inactive).
 * Governance participation score of 90% or higher. **SCORE:** Validator voted / total proposals during validator in active set.
 0/0 is considered as 100%.
+* The Delegation DAO reserves the right to completely exclude validators from the program if valid evidence of harmful behaviour is presented.

 ## Delegation criteria